 Please note that your country of permanent residence or the country in which you have lived in the year before your application is usually of relevance for the application procedure.
 We strongly recommend that you obtain information and advice and find out which scholarship programmes are open to you, and whether you have to apply from your country of residence or country of origin.

-You can find out where your nearest contact person is in the scholarship database under the “Contact and advice" tab.
+You can find your nearest contact person in the scholarship database under the “Contact and Consulting” tab.

-- I am enrolled in a study programme at a German university with the aim of obtaining a qualification in Germany, or I am completing a doctoral degree at a German university.
+6. I am enrolled on a degree course at a German university with the aim of obtaining a qualification in Germany, or I am completing a doctoral degree at a German university.
 Can I apply for funding abroad?

-Under certain circumstances persons with foreign citizenship can also be considered for funding programmes intended for German individuals.
-Please check the DAAD website for more detailed information on the eligibility criteria (in German only).
+Under certain circumstances, persons with foreign citizenship can also be considered for funding programmes intended for Germans.
+Please check the DAAD website for more detailed information on the eligibility criteria.

 The DAAD offers scholarship programmes throughout the world that are generally open to all subjects, even though there are some restrictions for certain disciplines such as medicine.
 There are also subject-specific programmes.
-In the scholarship database you can select the scholarships that are offered for your group of subjects.
+In the scholarship database, you can select the scholarships that are offered for your subject group.

-The required language skills generally depend on study plans and subject: In the arts, social sciences and in law, at least a good knowledge of German is usually expected.
-For the natural sciences and engineering, and if English can be spoken at the host institute or if the study programme is taught in English, proof of good English language skills may also be accepted.
+The required language skills generally depend on study plans and subject: In the humanities, social sciences and in law, at least a good knowledge of German is usually expected.
+In the natural sciences and in engineering, at institutes at which English is spoken and for degree courses in English, proof of good English language skills may be sufficient.
 Depending on country of origin and scholarship programme, however, certain language skills may be required.
-The “Application requirements” in the Call for Applications specifies what requirements these may be.
+The “Application requirements” in the call for scholarship applications specify what requirements these may be.

-If you wish to learn more about German courses and language examination tests, please visit the DAAD website Deutsch-lernen.net (German only).
+If you wish to learn more about German language courses and language examination tests, please visit the DAAD website Deutsch-lernen.net.

-- I am considering an online-degree /distance learning /part-time programme in Germany.
+9. I am considering online/distance/part-time studies in Germany.
 Am I eligible for a DAAD scholarship?

-DAAD Scholarships are awarded to qualified candidates who wish to engage in full-time face-to-face study in Germany.
-Therefore, students planning to pursue blended learning or distance learning or part-time study programmes cannot receive DAAD funding.
+DAAD scholarships are awarded to qualified candidates who wish to engage in a full-time course of study with compulsory attendance in Germany.
+Therefore, students planning to pursue blended learning or distance/online study programmes or part-time studies cannot receive DAAD funding.

 B. Preparing your application

-- The Call for Applications specifies that a “Description of my study plans” or a “Letter of motivation" has to be submitted.
+1. The call for scholarship applications specifies that a “Description of my study plans” or a “Letter of motivation” must be submitted.
 What exactly does this mean?

-You will find notes on how to write a motivation letter on: "How do I write a letter of motivation?”
+You can find tips on how to write a letter of motivation here: “How do I write a letter of motivation?”

-- The Call for Applications calls for a comprehensive and precise “Description of my research project”.
-What does this mean?
+2. The call for scholarship applications requires a comprehensive and precise “Description of my research project”.
+What exactly does this mean?

-You will find notes on how to describe your research project on "How do I describe my research project?”
+You can find tips on how to introduce a research project here: “How should I introduce my research project?”

-- I would like to improve my German before I arrive in the country.
-Are there online language courses which I can take in my home country?
+3. I would like to improve my German language skills before I arrive in the country.
+Are there online language courses that I can take in my home country?